Opioid Protect – Medicines Optimisation for Safer Opioid Prescribing

 Project overview:

 Opioid Protect is a new digital programme offered to practices across the Gorleston and Lowestoft Primary Care Networks (Norfolk & Waveney ICB) to support proactive deprescribing and safer long-term use of opioid medicines.
-Funded by NHS England (£36 000) and delivered with a dedicated clinical pharmacist, the service reduces risk, improves outcomes and encourages non-pharmacological pain management for patients who have been prescribed opioids for more than six months.
-Eclipse provides end-to-end identification, engagement and booking so patients and practices can participate with minimal extra workload.
+The project reduces risk, improves outcomes and encourages non-pharmacological pain management for patients who have been prescribed opioids for more than six months.
+Eclipse provides end-to-end identification, engagement and booking (if required) so patients and practices can participate with minimal extra workload.

 Objectives

-• Proactively review patients at highest risk of opioid-related harm.
+• Proactively review patients at risk of opioid-related harm.

-• Reduce high dose / long-term opioid prescribing in line with national guidance.
+• Reduce long-term opioid prescribing in line with national guidance.

 • Improve access to non-drug pain-management options and self-management resources.